glewis347/network-protocols/README.md

 <img src="https://i.imgur.com/Ua7udoS.png" alt="Traffic Examination"/>
 </p>

-<h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
+<h1>Network Security Groups (NSGs) and Network Traffic Analysis Between Azure Virtual Machines</h1>

 ## Project Overview

-Throughout this lab, we focus on monitoring and analyzing network traffic between Azure Virtual Machines using Wireshark.
-It also includes working with Azure Network Security Groups (NSG) to manage and control network traffic.
-Various protocols such as `ICMP`, `SSH`, `DHCP`, `DNS`, and `RDP` are observed in Wireshark to understand how communication happens between systems or Virtual Machines.
+In this project I will be using Wireshark to analyze network traffic between Azure Virtual Machines.
+Wireshark is an open-source network protocol analyzer that inspects network traffic in real time.
+I will use this to inspect and observe data flowing across a network at the packet level using various protocols such as ICMP, SSH, DHCP, DNS, RDP.
+This will provide a good understanding of how the Virtual Machines communicate in the network.
+This project also entails working with Azure Network Security Groups (NSG) to manage and control network traffic.

 ## 🔗 Related Project: Azure VM Setup

-Before performing network traffic analysis, the virtual machines used in this lab were deployed and configured in a previous project.
+The Virtual Machines used in this proj were deployed and configured in a previous project.

 You can view the full VM setup here:
 👉 https://github.com/Ernanm280/azure-setup